PyMySQL/PyMySQL/README.rst

 It is a fork project from PyMySQL http://www.pymysql.org/ .

 PyMySQL is written by Yutaka Matsubara <yutaka.matsubara@gmail.com>
 as pure python database driver.

-CyMySQL is powered by Cython, it can work without Cython as pure python driver.
+CyMySQL is powered by Cython, it still can work without Cython as a pure python driver.

 Documentation on the MySQL client/server protocol can be found here: http://forge.mysql.com/wiki/MySQL_Internals_ClientServer_Protocol .